UnitVectorY-Labs/ServiceAuthCentral/docs/modules/datamodel/index.md

 There are multiple data model implementations that are available.
 Exactly one module must be enabled at runtime.

-> {: .important }
+!!! note
-> Each module implementation will have additional properties that are required to be set for it to work correctly when it is enabled, typically through envirionment variables.
+    Each module implementation will have additional properties that are required to be set for it to work correctly when it is enabled, typically through envirionment variables.

-- [Data Model - Firestore](../modules/datamodelfirestore.md): Firestore implementation for the repository interfaces
+- [Data Model - Firestore](./firestore.md): Firestore implementation for the repository interfaces
-- [Data Model - Memory](../modules/datamodelmemory.md): In-memory implementation for the repository interfaces used for testing and development
+- [Data Model - Memory](./memory.md): In-memory implementation for the repository interfaces used for testing and development